Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 "Another one?"

 Daar sighed unhappily.
 "Yeah.
 An’ it wouldn’t be a quick one, neither.
 S’why we’ve been tryin’ ‘ta give ‘em every opportunity ‘ta walk outta this.
-But, well, Ol’ True-Name is a particularly obstinate tail o’ a women...balls, even more stubborn than you..."
+But, well, Ol’ True-Name is a particularly obstinate tail o’ a women... balls, even more stubborn than you..."

 Leela chittered, and clawed him gently right in his big ol’ rump.
 Which would normally prompt some of his usual play...